confluentinc/ksql/docs/installation/server-config/index.rst

 cache.max.bytes.buffering
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The maximum number of memory bytes to be used for buffering across all threads.
+The maximum number of memory bytes to be used for buffering across all threads participating in a KSQL query.
 The default value in KSQL is ``10000000`` (~ 10 MB).
 Here is an example to change the value to ``20000000`` by using the KSQL command line:

 .. code:: bash